-The White Cinema was established in Barmouth in silent days some time prior to 1924.
+The White Cinema was established in Barmouth in silent days, opening in 1923.
+It had a corrugated tin roof and the proscenium was 18ft wide.
 In line with a number of venues in coastal holiday towns, it showed films continuously during the Summer but only once nightly during the Winter at prices that ranged from 9d to 1/6d.
 It converted to sound using a Gyratone Sound system.
 Its proscenium was 18ft in width.
 By 1951 it was showing films just one show per day with matinees on Wednesdays and Saturdays at prices ranging from 1/– to 2/7d.

-The White Cinema had apparently a corrugated roof as I have been told of the sound being drowned out when it rained heavily.
+Because of the corrugated tin roof, I have been told of the sound being drowned out when it rained heavily.
 It closed in the late-1950’s and is currently "Buffs Club".

 Just login to your account and subscribe to this theater